Dance

 Bursaries: See general rules.

-1. A competitor must enter a minimum of two (2) solo classes in either the Ballet section or Stage section to be eligible.
+1. A competitor must enter a minimum of two (2) solo classes in either the Ballet, Modern or Stage section to be eligible.
 Bursary awards are at the sole discretion of the adjudicator.

 2. In the dance section, a Rose Bursary (if available) may be awarded to dancers up to 10 years of age and under who perform at least one solo in either ballet or stage.